sailfishos/sailfish-connman-plugin-iptables/README.md

  - Add a rule to iptables filter table
  - Remove a rule from iptables filter table
  - Change policy of a filter table chain INPUT and OUTPUT
- - Add a chain to filter table
+ - Add a custom chain to filter table
- - Save iptables to disk at shutdown using connman's sailfish iptables extension
- - Load iptables from disk at startup using connman's sailfish iptables extension
  - Clear iptables rules
  - Clear iptables custom chains
  - Get iptables filter table content